Tia-Ali/character-casting-booth/HTML_tutorial/HTML_intro.md

 >HTML forms are commonly integrated with Query String Parameters to send user input to a server using the GET method.
 They are key-value pairs added to the end of a URL to pass data between web pages or to a server.
 They follow a question mark (?) and are separated by ampersands (&).
 For example, in the URL `https://example.com/search?query=books&page=2`, `query=books` and `page=2` are query string parameters.
 [Click here for a guide on using forms with query string parameters](tbc)

-### Nesting Elements
+### Nesting Elements and the Div Tag

-HTML elements can be nested inside each other to build complex structures
+HTML elements can be nested inside each other to build complex structures, as you've seen, the content to be displayed on your page is nested within `<body>` tags.

+Another powerful feature for adding structure to your HTML is using the `div` (division) tag.
+Div tags allow you to put you HTML elements into 'containers' which can be referenced, and have formatting applied to them as a group.

 ```html
 <div>